-For classes that meet twice per week:
+For ALL classes:

-- If you miss five or more class periods, you may be dropped from the course with an "X or an F" for the course (depending on your grades accrued at the time of the drop).
-THIS IS IMPORTANT: It is your responsibility to withdraw from the course if you do not attend. - There are no "excused absences" in this course.
+- There are no "excused absences" in this course.
 It is the student's responsibility to attend class and get lecture notes from classmates if a class meeting is missed. - IF you are sick and contagious when an assignment is due, DO NOT COME TO CLASS and risk getting your fellow students (and me) sick.
-Email me your assignment BEFORE the beginning of class. - You must attend the class you have enrolled in to receive attendance credit, if issues arise related to work schedules or child care please speak to me about possible ways we can deal with such matters. - If a student misses TWO CONSECUTIVE WEEKS OF CLASS the student may be dropped from the course.
-In classes that meet on M/W or T/R, this would mean four consecutive class meetings. - If you are going to miss class communicate with the instructor before you miss class or immediately following your absence.
+Email me your assignment BEFORE the beginning of class. - You must attend the class you have enrolled in to receive attendance credit, if issues arise related to work schedules or child care please speak to me about possible ways we can deal with such matters. - If a student misses TWO CONSECUTIVE WEEKS OF CLASS the student may be dropped from the course. - If you are going to miss class communicate with the instructor before you miss class or immediately following your absence.